sav-che/TL-2/Authors/Berthold, Gottfried Dietrich Wilhelm {std. Berthold} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 121](https://www.biodiversitylibrary.org/item/103859#page/131/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 121](https://www.biodiversitylibrary.org/page/33265318) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Berthold, Gottfried Dietrich Wilhelm {std.
 Berthold}|first entry]] for this author

 ### Author

 \* Berthold, Gottfried Dietrich Wilhelm (1854-1937), German (Westfalen) botanist, educated at Dortmund (Rektoratsschule), studied at Würzburg 1874-1877, and Göttingen 1877-1878, Dr. phil. ib.
 1878, assistant at the institute for plant physiology ib.
 1878-1879, assistant at the Zoological Station at Napoli 1879-1881, habil.
-Göttingen 1881, worked with Morren in Liège 1883-1884, again at Napoli 1884-1886, extraordinary professor at Göttingen (1884-)1885-1887, from 1887-1923 regular professor ib. and director of the institute for plant physiology, in retirement from 1923. (*Berthold*).
+Göttingen 1881, worked with Morren in Liège 1883-1884, again at Napoli 1884-1886, extraordinary professor at Göttingen (1884-)1885-1887, from 1887-1923 regular professor ib. and director of the institute for plant physiology, in retirement from 1923.
+**Abbreviated name**: *Berthold*

 #### Herbarium and types